ambosn/occurance/README.md

 # occurance
-the user The user enters a number, and the program should tell the number of occurrences of the number in a given file.
+The user The user enters a number, and the program should tell the number of occurrences of the number within a given file.

+CIS-150: Programming Fundamentals